BerkeleyLibrary/lost-and-found/README.md

 If you are unsure about your status as an approved user, please reach out to the current administrator Mark Marrow.

 ### Timeout
 In addition to the standard timeout from Calnet Services, Lost and Found enforces a 1 hour session policy for users.
 After that time has expired, a user will be prompted to logout and login again if they would like to continue using the service.

 ### Roles
-Lost and Found users are organized into 3 role categories
+Lost and Found users are organized into 3 role categories:

-#### Read-Only
-A user that can search through found items.
+- `User::ROLE_READ_ONLY`: A user that can search through found items.

-#### Staff
- A user that can add found items, search for found items and view found item edit history.
+- `User::ROLE_STAFF`: A user that can add found items, search for found items and view found item edit history.

-#### Administrator
-A user that has access to all previous role privileges with the added ability to manage users, locations, item types and remove older items from the application.
+- `User::ROLE_ADMIN`: A user that has access to all previous role privileges with the added ability to manage users, locations, item types and remove older items from the application.

 ### Adding a found item
 To add a found item, navigate to the found items page.
 Once there, a user will be prompted to fill out valuable information on the item and the conditions under which it was found.
 All fields marked with a red '*' are required for the request to be performed.